 Just off the A9 16 miles south of Inverness, Tomatin is described as “the softer side of Highland whiskies”.
 Tomatin’s first official distillery was opened in 1897, though there are indications of production in the area back as far as 1400s – drovers taking their cattle to market would stop here to fill their flasks from illicit stills!

 Capacity 5 million litres.
-Visitor centre will be open every day throughout 2016.
+Visitor centre open daily.